 These developments would also be expected to mitigate their own impact through the provision of the various open space and facility typologies identified in Appendix 6.
-Where the-need for provision is triggered, applying the quantity standards based on a population forecast of the development would exceed the Council's minimum size threshold for the typology, there will be a presumption in favour of on-site provision.
+Where the need for provision is triggered, there will be a presumption in favour of on-site provision.
 Where this is not practicable or the Council prefers enhancement opportunities at existing facilities, or the area generated by applying the standard is smaller than the Council's minimum size, then an in lieu contribution to new or existing off-site provision should be secured through a planning obligation.
 There may be circumstances where development would more suitably accommodate greater provision of one typology at the expense of another.
 Such circumstances will be considered on their merits.